cmandersen/bitwise/README.md

 # Laravel Bitwise Package

 A Laravel package that makes it easy to work with bitwise flags in Eloquent models.
-Store multiple boolean flags efficiently in a single integer database column.
+Store multiple boolean flags efficiently in a single integer database column with natural query syntax.

+## Requirements

+- PHP 8.0 or higher
+- Laravel 9.x, 10.x, 11.x, or 12.x

 ## Installation